Skip to content

 1) Off Message

-An influencer that is off message from your brand or offering is a multi-faceted issue.
+An influencer that is off-message from your brand or offering is a multi-faceted issue.
 First, an off-brand campaign will likely harm both the campaign’s performance and overall brand equity and consumer perception.
-Also, depending on the messaging’s nature, the fallout can even extend beyond merely campaign performance and even rise to the boardroom and beyond depending on the enterprise’s size.
+Also, depending on the messaging’s nature, the fallout can extend beyond merely campaign performance and even rise to the boardroom and beyond, depending on the enterprise’s size.
 For example, one only has to look at the damage done to YouTube and large advertisers who had ads displaying next to various forms of questionable content.
 This resulted in a substantial loss of revenue and perhaps diminution of several brand’s overall image.
 To ensure that influencer partners are in line with your brand ethos, an “influencer marketing” style guide might help.
-Such a guide can help ensure that influencers you work with stay true to your organization’s culture and priorities.
+Such a guide can help ensure that the influencers you work with stay true to your organization’s culture and priorities.

-2) Oversaturation & Off Brand Promotion
+2) Oversaturation & Off-Brand Promotion

 Another common issue with influencer marketing arises when there is an oversaturation or constant off-brand promotion of numerous offerings.
 This is most often seen on Instagram.
 Influencers are approached with opportunities, and they find it hard to turn down the opportunity to make what can, at times, be substantial amounts of money.
 If the promotion is not well thought out and strategically managed, the influencer’s brand gets diminished.
-In the most extreme cases, we have seen drastic and wholesale drops in influencer’s engagement from their audience because they, in essence, became a constant infomercial.
+In the most extreme cases, we have seen drastic and wholesale drops in influencer engagement from their audience because they, in essence, became a constant infomercial.

 In addition to influencers who make the mistake of continuous promotion, there is also the issue of influencers who take on opportunities to promote something that is not in line with their brand.
 This will vary depending on the influencer.
 Many influencers can advance a wide range of products and services because, by nature, “their brand” is broad in nature.
 At the same time, an influencer who is not genuinely interested in what they are promoting will often lack the ability to portray the authenticity necessary for a campaign’s optimal performance.